broadinstitute/cromwell/docs/RuntimeAttributes.md

 - Local: Cromwell will automatically run the docker container.
 - SFS: When a docker container exists within a task, the `submit-docker` method is called.
 See the [Getting started with containers](/tutorials/Containers/) guide for more information.
 - GCP: This attribute is mandatory when submitting tasks to Google Cloud.
-- AWS Batch: This field is mandatory when submitting tasks to AWS Batch.
+- AWS Batch: This attribute is mandatory when submitting tasks to AWS Batch.

 ### `maxRetries`